ads04r/imouto-viewer/README.md

 were moving and when you were standing still, with most of the clever stuff being done by the location manager.
 Where it shines is its ability to display other types of data which - currently - you need to add to the database yourself, either manually or using a script.
+And as my current scripts are terrible, badly written and contain things like API keys and database passwords hard-coded, I'm reluctant to release these!

 Most of the data I have is pretty unique to me (I mean, who else tracks their steps with a Pebble, right?) but I'm hoping to come up with some